foundweekends/giter8/README.markdown

 so you'll need to enter the full path.

 To make sure everything is working, try running `g8` with no parameters.
+(If it doesn't run at all, maybe you need to `chmod a+x g8`.)
 It should download giter8 and its dependencies, then print a usage message.

 When it's time to upgrade to a new version of giter8, you'll only need